FikriAbdillah01/credit-card-fraud-analysis/README.md

 ### Feature Selection
 #### Imputation Version

-Metode Imputation digunakan untuk menghilangkan outlier pada data dengan cara menggantinya dengan variabel random yang masih termasuk didalam IQR.
+The imputation method is used to eliminate outliers in the data by substitute them with random variables that are still included in the (Interquartile Range) IQR .

 <p align = "center">
   <img width = "700" height = "500" src = "figures/Decision Tree Feature Importances (InterQuantile).png">
 </p>

-- Berdasarkan plot diatas, ada empat feature importances apabila menggunakan model Decision Tree dengan Imputation.
-Fitur V17 dan V10 merupakan fitur penting pada data.
+- Based on the figure above, there are four feature importances when using the decision tre model with imputation.
+The feature V17 and V10 are the highest score.

 <p align = "center">
   <img width = "700" height = "500" src = "figures/Random Forest Feature Importances (InterQuantile).png">
 </p>

-- Plot diatas menunjukkan ranking berdasarkan skor feature importances model Random Forest dengan metode preprocessing Interquantile.
+- The figure above shows the rank based on feature importances score by random forest model with imputation method.
+Ther are three features with the score above 0.1, V11, V17, dan V10.

-- Berdasarkan dua model tersebut, V10 dan V17 merupakan fitur yang memiliki skor importances yang selalu masuk 5 teratas.
+- Based on those models,the V10 and V17 are two features that have importance scores that are always in the top 5.

 #### Isolation Forest Version

-Isolation Forest merupakan unsupervised model yang digunakan untuk mendeteksi titik data yang dianggap anomali (outlier).
+Isolation Forest is an unsupervised model used to detect data points that are considered anomalies (outliers).

 <p align = "center">
   <img width = "700" height = "500" src = "figures/Decision Tree Feature Importances (Isolation Forest).png">
 </p>

-- Berdasarkan gambar diatas, fitur V14 mendapat skor tertinggi dalam hal feature importances.
+- Based on the image above, the V14 feature gets the highest score in terms of feature importances.

 <p align = "center">
   <img width = "700" height = "500" src = "figures/Random Forest Feature Importances (Isolation Forest).png" >